Complete Guide On How To Create A Mobile App

 The most important step after you know you have a mobile app startup idea that could resonate with your audience is to actually validate it.
 Until your first set of customers buy from you, your idea is still a hypothesis.

-You can validate your idea by using the Google Keyword Planner tool to look for the number of people seeking out what you’re trying to do.
-You could also build a landing page that broadly highlights your app idea and seek user interest through an email signup.
+You can validate your idea by using the Google Keyword Planner tool to look for the number of people seeking out what you’re trying to do, even for specific locations such as app development in New York.

 Or simply build a minimum viable product (MVP) that offers the core value of your concept to gauge user interest.

 After getting validation done and ensuring that you’ve got something that people want to use, now is the time to detail your product onto a document.
 Working on a wireframe can be as simple as jotting down the flow map of your app on a piece of paper, or if you want to go the extra mile, use prototyping tools such as JustInMind or Proto.